 The Company writes reinsurance contracts in the Slovenian market and globally.
-The following two tables list Sava Re's most important markets in 2020 (with premiums written exceeding EUR 7.5 million5) and the Company's material lines of business.
+The following two tables list Sava Re's most important markets in 2021 (with premiums written exceeding EUR 8.0 million5) and the Company's material lines of business.
 As evident from the first table, Sava Re (apart from its intra-Group business) sources most of its premiums from Asian markets.

-5 Materiality threshold of the Company based on the capital adequacy calculation as at 31 December 2020.
+5 The Company's materiality threshold based on the capital adequacy calculation as at 31 December 2021.